European shares snap winning run as banks hit by ECB review

 The biggest loser on the FTSEurofirst 300 was Finnish utility Fortum, down as much as 6.9 percent after it reported a weaker-than-expected underlying third quarter profit, leading utilities to a 0.7 percent drop.

-Utilities and food & beverages are usually seen as "defensive" sectors which are favoured in times of uncertainty.
+Utilities and food & bevearges are usually seen as "defensive" sectors which are favoured in times of uncertainty.

 STMicroelectronics, British American Tobacco and Iberdrola all fell after results.